 For Canada’s chapter of the famous things across the globe series, we collaborated with our fellow travel blogger Alisson Browne of “Dreamer at Heart” to discuss What is Canada famous for?

 Canada, the second biggest country in the world, is divided into ten provinces and three territories.
 Can you name them all?
 Canada’s 9.98 million square kilometers stretch from the Pacific Ocean in the west to the Atlantic Ocean in the east and northwards to the Arctic Ocean.
 It is hard to imagine such a vast country!

-This gorgeous nation is huge yet sparsely populated.
+This gorgeous nation is vast yet sparsely populated.
 Canada’s population is relatively small, 37.59 million.

-Canada is known for its wide-open spaces, stunning landscapes, and cold weather, but other than that, what is Canada famous for?
+Canada is known for its wide-open spaces, stunning landscapes, and cold weather, but other than that, what is Canada known for?
 Let’s explore!

 18 Things Canada is Famous and known for